Hendra Setiawan: 2009–2012: Asian Games champion, splitting up with Kido

 Setiawan started the 2009 season as the semi-finalists in the Malaysia Open with his partner Kido who was injured at the time.
 As the only Indonesian participant in the 2009 Asian Championships held in Suwon, South Korea, Setiawan and Kido managed to win their second Asian Championships title, beating local favorites Ko Sung-hyun and Yoo Yeon-seong in the final.
 In May, Setiawan competed at the Sudirman Cup in Guangzhou, China.
 Since Kido still had an injury, Setiawan paired with Mohammad Ahsan in the semi-finals match against South Korea.
-However, Setiawan and Ahsan lost to Jung Jae-sung and Lee Yong-dae in the tie decider, losing 9–21, 19–21 in striaght games.
+However, Setiawan and Ahsan lost to Jung Jae-sung and Lee Yong-dae in the tie decider, losing 9–21, 19–21 in straight games.
 Indonesia lost to South Korea 1–3 overall.
 In June, they reached the finals of the Singapore Open and reached the semi-finals of the Indonesia Open.
 After skipping the 2009 BWF World Championships, Setiawan and Kido won their second title of the year at the Japan Open.
 Later, they successfully defended their title at the French Open.
-Despite being ranked second in the BWF Super Series rankings, Setiawan and Kido chose to skip the Super Series Masters Finals to prepare for the upcoming Southeast Asian Games.
-Setiawan and Kido then won their third men's doubles gold medal at the Southeast Asian Games, and also helped Indonesia to defend their gold medal in the men's team event.
-Prior to the Southeast Asian Games, Setiawan and Kido had submitted their resignation letters to Badminton Association of Indonesia, and chose to train at their club, Jaya Raya Jakarta.
+Despite being ranked second in the BWF Super Series rankings, Setiawan and Kido chose to skip the Super Series Masters Finals to prepare for the upcoming SEA Games.
+Setiawan and Kido then won their third men's doubles gold medal at the SEA Games, and also helped Indonesia to defend their gold medal in the men's team event.
+Prior to the SEA Games, Setiawan and Kido had submitted their resignation letters to Badminton Association of Indonesia, and chose to train at their club, Jaya Raya Jakarta.

 Setiawan began the 2010 season as an independent player, and competed in the National Championships in January.
 He and Kido, who also left the national team, won the National Championships title.
 Setiawan and Kido played at the All England Open, and finished in the semi-finals, their best performance while competing in that tournament at the time.
-They the nwere called to join the national team training center to compete in the Thomas Cup.
+They were then called to join the national team training center to compete in the Thomas Cup.
 Indonesia finished runner-up at that competition after losing to China in the final.
 While competing in the men's doubles with Kido, Setiawan started a new partnership in the mixed doubles with Anastasia Russkikh of Russia.
 His debut with Russkikh did not go well, since they were eliminated in the qualifying round of the Singapore Open.
 He and Kido also lost in the semi-finals to the Chinese Taipei pair of Fang Chieh-min and Lee Sheng-mu.
 Setiawan and Russkikh then started to gain traction after reaching the finals of the Indonesia Open, but they failed to win the title after being defeated by the Polish pair of Robert Mateusiak and Nadieżda Zięba.